gluonhiggs/QuantumCompiler/README.md

 - [ ] Generalization to multi-qubit gates

-Note: [x] means the problem has been solved.
+Note: [x] means the problem has been solved, some has better results than the original papers.
 ## Setup and Usage

 ### Pre-requisites